-The brushed DC motor can be connected via the CON3-connector V-W on the right side of the board.
+The brushed DC motor is connected via the MOTOR-connector on the right side of the board.

 3.3.
 Microcontroller Connection

 The evaluation board is delivered without microcontroller as the focus off Melexis is on the analog performance of the motor driver system, being the pre-driver, rather than on the motor control algorithm in software.